 Next, the following should be added to your NGINX configuration:

 lua_shared_dict sigsci_conf 12k; lua_use_default_type off;

 package.path = "/opt/sigsci/nginx/?.lua;" .. package.path sigsci = require("SignalSciences")

 Lastly, you will need to add an

-your Nginx configuration.
-If you already have these directives
+log_by_lua into your NGINX configuration.
+If you already have these directives defined, copy the

 sigsci.postrequest() statements to their respective Lua callers.